hameedorefai/ATM-System-FP/README.md

 ## Description

-I developed this system using functional programming before learning object-oriented programming (OOP).
+I developed this system using functional programming.
 My goal was to deepen my understanding of functional programming and to practice effective code organization through a divide-and-conquer approach.

 ## Last Update